Baby boomers: Standards of living and economic prospects

 After the Second World War, the United States offered massive financial assistance to Western European nations in the form of the Marshall Plan to rebuild themselves and to extend U.S. economic and political influence.
 The Soviet Union did the same for Eastern Europe with the Council for Mutual Economic Assistance.
-Western Europe had considerable economic growth, due to both the Marshall Plan and initiatives aimed at European integration, starting with the creation of the European Coal and Steel Community by France, West Germany, Italy, Belgium, the Netherlands, and Luxembourg in 1951 and the European Community in 1957–58.
-As a matter of fact, the Anglo-Americans spoke of the 'Golden Age' and French of '30 glorious years' (les trente glorieuses) continued economic growth.
-For the United States, the postwar economic expansion was a continuation of what had occurred during the war, but for Western Europe and Japan, the primary economic goal was to return to prewar levels of productivity and prosperity, and many managed to close the gap with the United States in productivity per work hour and gross domestic product (GDP) per capita.
 Full employment was reached on both sides of the Atlantic by the 1960s.
-In Western Europe, the average unemployment figure stood at 1.5% at that time.
 The automobile, already a common sight in North America, became so in Western Europe, and to a lesser extent, Eastern Europe and Latin America.
 At the same time, governments around the world undertook the construction or expansion of public transportation networks at a rate never before seen.